BusyTeacher Home » » How to Teach Past Simple – Regular/Irregular Verbs

 Students ask classmates yes or no questions, and classmates reply with short answers.

 Keep in mind that there are endless options for practice.
-Ask them to write about their last vacation for homework.
+Ask your students to write about their last vacation for homework.
 Have them give a presentation on what people did 100 years ago.
-But no matter what you choose to do, just make sure your students practice the past simple in context, and not by memorizing lists of verbs.
-It’s the best way to learn!
+But no matter what you choose to do, just make sure your students practice the past simple in context.
+It's the best way to learn!

 Related Categories